 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Housing First, Inc. as lead agency for the Continuum of Care Serving Mobile and Baldwin County The Strategic Plan provides a set of goals for addressing homelessness, which are supported by the Mobile County Continuum of Care and its participating agencies.
-However the County did not receive ESG funding for PY18.
+Continuum of Housing First, Inc. as lead agency for The Strategic Plan provides a set of goals for addressing homelessness, which are Care the Continuum of Care Serving supported by the Mobile County Continuum of Care and its participating Care Mobile and Baldwin County agencies.
+However the County did not receive ESG funding for PY18 and PY19.